-Microsoft’s great Free Windows 10 Upgrade Offer concluded earlier this summer.
-Still, every day thousands upgrade their devices to Microsoft’s latest operating system, looking for new features and modern fixes for everyday headaches that Windows 7 and Windows 8 caused them.
+Microsoft’s great Free Windows 10 Upgrade Offer concluded last year.
+Still, every day thousands upgrade their devices to Microsoft’s latest operating system, looking for new features and modern fixes for everyday headaches that leaving Windows 7 and Windows 8 caused them.
 Most people think that Window 10 is a great operating system.
 Certainly, reviewers have praised it.
 They’d also acknowledge that Windows 10 problems are still something upgraders suffer through.

 Some of these Windows 10 upgrade problems are widespread.
 A small amount are actually due to users not understanding the Windows 10 upgrade process in the first place.
 Gotta Be Mobile has collected information and fixes for the upgrade problems that users are running into.
 We’ll continue to update them with new information as it arrives.